nestordemeure/kd_optimization/readme.md

 ## Reference

-I currently do not know wether this algorithm is new (unlikely) or alreaddy exists somewhere in the literature.
+I currently do not know wether this algorithm is new (unlikely) or already exists somewhere in the literature.